meslane/cs100lab1/README.md

 ### Git Status, Add & Commit

 Remember our program and its source/header files from earlier?
-Go ahead and move all of those files into the new `lab-01-intro-to-sct-...` folder.
+Go ahead and move all of those files (including src/header files) into the new `lab-01-intro-to-sct-...` folder.

 Git doesn’t automatically keep track of new files for us.
 Instead, we have to tell Git to start tracking these new files.
 Run the following command: